Mobicip Review: Quick Expert Summary

 Can my child bypass Mobicip?

 No, Mobicip comes with uninstall protection, so if it was set up correctly, your child won’t be able to bypass or uninstall it from their device(s).
-To do so, ensure that your child’s account on the device is a normal user account and that they don’t have administrator access.
+During setup, ensure that your child’s account on the device is a normal user account and that they don’t have administrator access.
 Mobicip is also capable of filtering and monitoring activities on any browser in incognito/private mode.

 Does Mobicip allow me to see all of my child’s social media activity?

 No, Mobicip only works for Instagram, Snapchat, and Facebook accounts (Snapchat monitoring doesn’t work on iOS devices).
 It also doesn’t record all of your child’s activities.
-You’ll only be able to see messages and images that contain concerning behavior or content in one of the following categories: Bullying, Sexual, Violence, Drugs, and Self harm/Suicide.
+You’ll only be able to see messages and images that contain concerning behavior or content in one of the following categories: Bullying, Sex, Violence, Drugs, and Self Harm/Suicide.

 If you’re interested in a parental control app with more comprehensive social media monitoring capabilities, check out Bark.
 Not only can it monitor over 30 social media platforms including TikTok, Skype, Discord, and more, but it also checks for 15+ categories of concerning behavior or content and can even monitor email and text messages.